boukabache/ACCURATE2_EvalBoard/README.md

 *   **Dr. Sarath Mohanan** (Review) - CERN HSE-RP-IL
 *   **Gael Ducos** (Review) - CERN HSE-RP-IL

+## Acknowledgement
+The development of this project was supported by funding from the **CERN KT CVC Programme**.
+We sincerely thank the programme for enabling this work.

 ## License
 This project operates under a mixed-license model to suit hardware and software components: